hsingwenhsu/LeetCodeDiary/tree/TreeNote.md

 ## 199. Binary Tree Right Side View
 - BFS

+## 230. Kth Smallest Element in BST
+- My Method
+    - Max Heap of Size K
+- Actually, because this is a BST, we can just do an inorder traversal and return the kth element in the traversed nodes.

 ## 310. Minimum Height Trees
 - Topological Sort
     - Construct the graph